 Applicants eligible for relocation or reconstruction assistance will be awarded a reconstructed or replacement home (relocation), based on household size.
-Applicants will be awarded a unit sized according to the number of bedrooms needed to accommodate the household51, up to the Program cap of four (4) bedrooms.
-The Program, on a case-by-case basis, may allow assistance for reconstruction of homes with more than four (4) bedrooms if the household size exceeds eight (8) persons and it is cost-effective to do so.
+Applicants will be awarded a unit sized according to the number of bedrooms needed to accommodate the household50, up to the Program cap of four (4) bedrooms.
 The following factors will be considered when determining the unit size an applicant qualifies for: